icopy-site/awesome-cn/docs/awesome/awesome-zsh-plugins.md

 This is Zinit 4 from the [original author](https://github.com/psprint), who once removed the [Zinit](https://github.com/zdharma-continuum/zinit) repository from GitHub.
 This spawned a community-driven [zdharma-continuum](https://github.com/zdharma-continuum) organization that revived all of psprint's ZSH projects.
 Its main innovations from the @zdharma-continuum fork are:

 - AppImage distribution (release link),
-- Action complete – press Alt-Shift-A and Alt-Shift-C to complete plugin names and ice modifiers,
+- Action complete – press `Alt-Shift-A` and `Alt-Shift-C` to complete plugin names and ice modifiers,
-- Themes – set $ZITHEME to one of default, blue and gold to set a color set to use for Zinit 4 messages,
+- Themes – set `$ZITHEM`E to one of default, blue and gold to set a color set to use for Zinit 4 messages,
 - New ice `build` which is equivalent of three other ices: `null`, `configure` and `make install` and simply builds the project from sources, with support for autotools/CMake/Meson/Scons.

 These are the most visible changes, but there are more (like e.g.: support for compiling with libraries from previously built projects/`$ZPFX`).